bio-tools/biotoolsDocs/curators_guide.rst

 Credits group
 ^^^^^^^^^^^^^
-*Individuals or organisations that should be credited for the software.*
+*Individuals or organisations that should be credited, or may be contacted about the software.*

 .. note::
    - see the `syntax guidelines <http://biotools.readthedocs.io/en/latest/api_attribute_model_dev.html#credit>`_.